jeroenrinzema/BECM/README.md

 ## Modifier

 A modifier modifies a block and it's elements.
-A modifier should always modify more then one element.
+A modifier should always modify more than one element.
 If you want to create a modifier that modifies only the given element, use a [chained modifier](#chainedmodifiers).

 Below is a example of the modifier `-large` that changes the `font-size` from `18px` to `24px` of the `becm-button`.